GrahamDumpleton/mod_wsgi/docs/user-guides/installation-issues.rst

 ------------------------

-Where there are multiple versions of Python installed on a system and it is necessary to ensure that a specific version is used, the '--with-python' option can be supplied to 'configure' when installing mod_wsgi::
+Where there are multiple versions of Python installed on a system and it is necessary to ensure that a specific version is used, the ``--with-python`` option can be supplied to 'configure' when installing mod_wsgi::

     ./configure --with-python=/usr/local/bin/python2.5